ORABLACK-DEVELOPERS/website/README.md

 You can do some things,that is listed Below

-     🔘 If you found  A Bug or an issue tell that in the issues tab
+     🔘 If you found  A Bug or an issue tell that in the issues tab How to Tell ?

+     🔘 Go to the issues Tab tap on